At Cape Gorota on Rebun Island

 Handy locations for hiking Nakadake Onsen

-Passing over Hokkaido’s highest peak, Mount Asahi (2291m / 7517ft), the 13km (8 mile) traverse between Mount Asahi and Mount Kuro is a popular route across the roof of the Daisetsuzan Mountains.
+Passing over Hokkaido’s highest peak, Mount Asahi (2291m), the 13km traverse between Mount Asahi and Mount Kuro is a popular route across the roof of the Daisetsuzan Mountains.

 With ropeway access at each end of the traverse, this hike maximises your time in the alpine.
-Between Mount Asahi and Mount Kuro (1984m / 6510ft) you traverse around Ohachidaira, an old volcanic crater, crossing more 2000m+ peaks along the way that are home to hardy alpine flowers.
+Between Mount Asahi and Mount Kuro (1984m) you traverse around Ohachidaira, an old volcanic crater, crossing many of Hokkaido's highest peaks along the way.
 The Ainu people call this area “Kamuy mintar”, or the playground of the gods.

 While the hike is doable in a day, you can break up the traverse with a night at the Kurodake Refuge (Kurodake Ishimuro) either staying in the hut or camping outside.